Slievenamuck Marathon and Half Marathon, Sunday April 5, 2020

-This very successful walking Marathon and half Marathon, held annually on Palm Sunday since 2009, provides a unique opportunity to traverse the whole of this ancient Ridge over a distance of 42km.
+This very successful walking Marathon and half Marathon, held annually on Palm Sunday since 2009, provides a unique opportunity to traverse the whole of the ancient Slievenamuck Ridge over a distance of 42km.
 The figure of eight route is largely forest track, forming two loops, east and west, and taking in both the north and south sides of the ridge, with some gentle ascents of no more than 360m at the highest.
 Over recent years a number of runners have also taken part and anyone who wishes to run the route will be facilitated.

 The trail is well marked by black arrows on white discs.